Relacosm/illustrA/README.md

 ```

-License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Acknowledgements
+## Acknowledgements

-Thanks to all the contributors who make this project possible.
+- Thanks to all the contributors who make this project possible.
-Special thanks to the creators of the libraries and frameworks that help power this tool.
+- Special thanks to the creators of the libraries and frameworks that help power this tool.
-css
-Copy code